moz5691/machine-learning-challege/README.md

 ![](img/svc.png)

-* Neural Network (Tensorflow)
+- Neural Network (Tensorflow)

 ```
                precision    recall  f1-score   support

-           0       0.77      0.78      0.77       177
+           0       0.83      0.78      0.81       509
-           1       0.79      0.73      0.76       179
+           1       0.82      0.84      0.83       537
-           2       0.97      1.00      0.98       344
+           2       0.98      1.00      0.99      1052

-    accuracy                           0.87       700
+    accuracy                           0.90      2098
-   macro avg       0.84      0.84      0.84       700
+   macro avg       0.88      0.87      0.87      2098
-weighted avg       0.87      0.87      0.87       700
+weighted avg       0.90      0.90      0.90      2098

 ```

 ![](img/ann.png)

 ## Conclusion

 RandomForest performance is slightly better than SVC.
 However, its model size of RandomForest is 50MB while SVC model size is about 1MB.
 RamdomForest takes a lot more computation power and storage size for its model.
-ANN model shows similar performance as RamdomForest and SVC.
+ANN model shows better performance than RamdomForest and SVC.